- Uncover what’s holding you back?

 In the same way, it can change behaviours at the time they were formed, and allow you to make fresh meaning of how they occurred and what you can do in a hypnotic state to change them and be free of them.

-Hypnosis, is used as a therapeutic technique, to enhance the natural capabilities of clients for the specific purpose of improving and enhancing their physical and emotional health.
-Hypnosis is used as an approach in working with a range of issues, as in the more commonly associated issues such as ‘stop smoking’, other addictions, phobias, issues of self-esteem, and physical and mental symptoms of anxiety/stress and depression.
+Hypnosis is used as a therapeutic technique, to enhance the natural capabilities of clients for the specific purpose of improving and enhancing their physical and emotional health.
+Hypnotherapy as a therapeutic model or framework, is used as an approach in working with a range of issues, as in the more commonly associated issues such as ‘stop smoking’, other addictions, phobias, issues of self-esteem, and physical and mental symptoms of anxiety/stress and depression.

 What’s an addiction?